higayasuo/expo-icp-vetkeys/docs/how_it_works.md

   - Use public key received from Expo app
   - Execute Internet Identity authentication
   - Get DelegationChain after successful authentication
-  - Return DelegationChain to Expo app via redirect
+  - Return DelegationChain to Expo app via redirect(Native) or postMessage(Web)

 3. Authentication Completion Process in Expo App:
   - Generate DelegationIdentity by combining SignIdentity and DelegationChain

-#### DelegationChain Characteristics
-- Contains user's public key
-- Contains certificate for signature authority delegation from user to app

-#### Communication Mechanism
-- Communication from external browser to Expo app uses redirect(Custom URL)
-- Authentication information transfer limited to DelegationChain only (private key not transferred)

-### Structure and Mechanism of DelegationIdentity

-DelegationIdentity is a mechanism that allows apps to sign transactions while maintaining the user as the transaction owner.

-#### Components
-- SignIdentity: Holds the private key and provides transaction signing functionality
-- DelegationChain: Delegation of signing authority from users to applications

-#### Transaction Processing Flow

-1. Application Side:
-  - Performs transaction signing
-  - Sends transaction to ICP

-2. ICP Verification Process:
-  - Verifies the certificates in DelegationChain
-  - Retrieves app's public key from DelegationChain
-  - Verifies transaction signature using app's public key

-3. Transaction Execution:
-  - After all verifications succeed, executes the transaction as a legitimate user operation

 ### Storing DelegationIdentity

 - Elements to store:
+  - SignIdentity:
-  - SignIdentity: Store in secure storage (expo-secure-store)
+    - For Native, store in secure storage (expo-secure-store)
-    - Reason: Contains private key
+    - For Web, store in sessionStorage
+  - DelegationChain:
-  - DelegationChain: Store in regular storage (@react-native-async-storage/async-storage)
+    - For Native, store in regular storage (@react-native-async-storage/async-storage)
-    - Reason: Contains no confidential information
+    - For Web, store in sessionStorage

-#### DelegationIdentity Recovery Process on Restart
+#### Procedure for Restoring DelegationIdentity on Restart

-1. Loading from Storage:
+1. Loading from storage:
-  - Load SignIdentity from secure storage
-  - Load DelegationChain from regular storage
+  - Load SignIdentity and DelegationChain

-2. DelegationIdentity Generation:
+2. Generating DelegationIdentity:
-  - Create DelegationIdentity by combining the loaded SignIdentity and DelegationChain
+  - Generate DelegationIdentity from the loaded SignIdentity and DelegationChain

-### Actor Connecting to Backend

-An Actor connecting to the Backend operates with DelegationIdentity as follows:

-#### Process Flow

-1. Actor Operation:
-  - Receives Backend method calls
-  - Signs transactions using DelegationIdentity
-  - Sends signed transactions to ICP

-2. ICP Processing:
-  - Verifies DelegationChain certificates
-  - Retrieves delegated app's public key from DelegationChain
-  - Verifies transaction signature using app's public key
-  - After verification, executes transaction as user operation

-#### Key Points

-- App signs transactions, but execution is processed as user operation
-- DelegationChain proves legitimate delegation of signing authority to the app

 ## Understanding through Code - Native (iOS/Android)